exercism/scheme/exercises/hello-world/README.md

 If everything goes well, you will be ready to fetch your first real exercise.

-## Scheme Track Notes
+# Notes

 Your solution may be a procedure that returns the desired string or a variable whose value is that string\.